 The SEIS is a public process conducted pursuant to the National Environmental Policy Act (NEPA), which includes the following opportunities for public participation:

-- Final SEIS: The BLM-released Final SEIS, which incorporates comments received on the Draft SEIS in June 2024, kicks off a formal protest period and a concurrent governor’s consistency review.
-The Final SEIS identified a proposed management plan that is a significant improvement to the original plans in terms of conservation, but still falls short of meaningful action on climate.
-WW is taking a closer look at the final plan and determining our next steps.
+• Final SEIS: In June of 2024, the BLM-released a Final SEIS, which incorporates comments received on the Draft SEIS.
+This kicked off a formal protest period and a concurrent governor’s consistency review.
+The Final SEIS identified a proposed management plan that is a significant improvement to the original plan in terms of conservation, but still falls short of meaningful action on climate.
+WW filed objections to the proposed plan on climate grounds, but BLM was immovable.

 Beyond the on-the-ground values of these public lands, oil and gas development is a major driver of climate change that is already impacting our communities, agriculture, water, wildlife, and way of life.
 The SEIS is an opportunity for the BLM to take a hard look at the climate impacts of oil and gas drilling and make decisions to minimize and mitigate those impacts, including severe drought and massive wildfires, for the benefit of Colorado’s future.